 Perfect for kids who always gets holes at the knee like mine does.

 Pros: They’re heavy-duty yet super lightweight.
 They’re also comfortable and highly water-resistant with IsoDry technology.

 Cons: They make a loud swishing sound when your child walks.

 Hatley Splash Pants

 This is one of the most popular choices for kids rain pants, as they’re effective, comfortable, and super cute!
 They’re 100% polyurethane with a drawstring closure for a snug fit.
 The cuffs are also elastic, so they’ll fit closely to your child’s rain boots to keep their legs dry.

-These are an excellent option for your choosier child because there are dozens of styles and colors.
-Your children can choose their favorite themes and colors and enjoy staying dry.
+These are an excellent option for both boys and girls because they come in dozens of styles and colors.
+Your children can choose their favorite themes and colors and still have great rain protection.

 Pros: There are tons of different patterns and colors to choose from.
-And they’re machine washable.
+Machine washable.